-I am responding to your letter dated January 31, 2005, to Mark Everson, Commissioner of Internal Revenue.
-You wrote to express deep concern about our June 2004 memorandum that taxpayers who receive mitigation grants to improve property under the Flood Mitigation Assistance Program (FMA), the Pre-Disaster Mitigation Program (PDM), and the Hazard Mitigation Grant Program (HMGP) must include the grants in gross income.
-You also asked about how the Internal Revenue Service will treat mitigation grant payments made in years prior to 2004.
+I am responding to your letter dated February 3, 2005, to Mark Everson, Commissioner of Internal Revenue.
+You asked us to reverse the position taken in our June 2004 memorandum that taxpayers who receive grants to improve property under the Flood Mitigation Assistance Program (FMA), the Pre-Disaster Mitigation Program (PDM), and the Hazard Mitigation Grant Program (HMGP) must include the grants in gross income.